jannekalliola/openhab-widgets/README.md

 Read the separate README.md files in each widget directory for more information.

 * **MultiState** – provides a handy widget to control a group of switches or rollershutters.
+* **SonosControlWithArt** – control Sonos playback and shows album art.

+## OpenHAB widget

+A readymade OpenHAB widget can be found in `widget` directory under each widget.
+The name of the file is `WidgetName.widget.json` and it is ready to be uploaded to OpenHAB.

 ## Widget files